LUO12826/NaiveJS/README.md

 NaiveJS is a personal experimental JavaScript engine.
 My primary goal is to learn the implementation of well-known features in JavaScript such as closures, event loops, objects, etc., rather than implementing the language strictly according to the ECMA specification.
 Having said that, I do hope to bring NaiveJS closer to the specification as time goes on.

+### Update (May 2024)

+NaiveJS can now run the Typescript 2.0.0 transpiler ([test_typescript_2.0.0.js](/test_files/test_typescript_2.0.0.js)) !
+Although it is still not a rigorous ES5 implementation, it at least produces the same results as QuickJS produces in my tests.

+Running time comparison of running the Typescript transpiler (input is the same piece of Typescript code):

+- Node.js v18.15.0 : 0.80 s
+- QuickJS (CMake "Release" build) : 2.73 s
+- NaiveJS (CMake "Release" build) : 3.45 s

+This comparison is just for fun.
+If NaiveJS were implemented strictly according to the ECMA specification, it would be expected to run even slower.

 ### Language Feature Checklist

 - [x] Lexer, parser, and AST (adapted from [this work](https://github.com/zhuzilin/es))